thecodingmachine/symfony-boilerplate/docs/docs/2_Development Environment/2_1_Docker Compose.md

 :::note

-Always add a service code source in the *src* folder.
+📣 Always add a service source code in the *src* folder.

 :::